Noise Nuisance Map for the Ford Amphitheater in Colorado Springs

 GETTING STARTED - POSTING A NOISE REPORT

-1. Determine the Latitude and Longitude coordinates of your home or a nearby location such as middle of the street for privacy.
-These coordinates are used to locate your noise data on the map.
-On a phone you can find your GPS Lat/Long coordinates using a link on this webpage as described in the FAQ, or by using one of several Lat/Long websites such as latlong.net , or by right clicking your position on Google Maps , or by using a GPS or Compass phone app.
+Alternatively you can use one of many Lat/Long websites such as latlong.net , or by right clicking your position on Google Maps , or by using a GPS or Compass phone app.
 There are many GPS and Compass apps available for iPhone and Android phones.

-Contact us if you have trouble submitting a noise report.
+Contact this website using the contact form on this page if you have trouble submitting a noise report.

 FAQ - FREQUENTLY ASKED QUESTIONS